-- 1. To facilitate the way of life of Gypsy, Roma and Traveller communities within the context of Northumberland's environment, economy and its settled communities, the Council will make provision for the necessary sites and yards, and additional pitches and plots over the plan period to meet the needs identified by the most up-to-date Northumberland Gypsy and Traveller Accommodation Assessment. - 2.
-Provision will be sought in the Ashington, Bedlington, Blyth and Cramlington area of South East Northumberland to meet the following currently identified needs: - a.
-Between four to eight gypsy and traveller pitches on permanent transit sites, should less formal arrangements not fully address the unauthorised encampment issue; and - b.
-If justified by forecast household growth and demand following further review, up to eight permanent pitches to meet medium to longer-term accommodation needs to be accommodated either within existing permanent gypsy and traveller sites or on an appropriate new gypsy and traveller site.

-- 3. The provision of additional plots to meet the needs of travelling showpeople will be supported within or by the appropriate expansion of the existing Showmen's Guild yard at Bomarsund. - 4.
-The following criteria will be taken into consideration when determining proposals for new or extended sites for Gypsies, Travellers and Travelling Showpeople, and in determining planning applications: - a.
-The site is well related to local services and facilities, including jobs, shops, schools, medical facilities and public transport; - b.
-The site will be well screened and landscaped and not cause unacceptable harm to ecosystems or the character and appearance of the surrounding area, including avoiding any unacceptable impact on water bodies, water quality, biodiversity and/or heritage assets; - c.
-The site will have safe vehicular access from the highway and adequate parking provision and turning areas as well as space for storage of equipment; - d.
-The proposal will not result in disturbance or loss of amenity to any neighbouring residential properties, settled communities or places of visitor accommodation; and - e.
-The internal amenity of the site will be secured through the provision of essential infrastructure and on-site facilities, including water supply, sewerage, and waste removal/recycling, work areas and play areas.
+- 1. To facilitate the way of life of Gypsy, Roma and Traveller communities within the context of Northumberland's environment, economy and its settled communities, the Council will make provision for the necessary sites and yards, and additional pitches and plots over the plan period to meet the needs identified by the most up-to-date Northumberland Gypsy and Traveller and Travelling Showpeople Accommodation Assessment. - 2.
+Subject to the findings of a new Northumberland Gypsy and Traveller and Travelling Showpeople Assessment and policy requirements of the Northumberland Gypsy, Traveller and Travelling Showpeople Local Plan (which will be submitted within 18 months of the adoption date of this Local Plan): - a.
+Provision will be sought in the Ashington, Bedlington, Blyth and Cramlington area of South East Northumberland to meet the following currently identified needs: - i.
+Between four and eight gypsy and traveller pitches on permanent transit sites in the short to medium-term; and - ii.
+Up to eight permanent pitches to meet medium to longer-term accommodation needs, to be accommodated either within existing permanent gypsy and traveller sites or on appropriate new gypsy and traveller sites. - b.
+The provision of additional plots to meet the needs of travelling showpeople will be supported within or by the appropriate expansion of the existing Showmen's Guild yard at Bomarsund. - 3.
+The following criteria will be taken into consideration when determining proposals for new or extended sites for Gypsies and Travellers and yards for Travelling Showpeople, and in determining planning applications.
+Sites and yards should: - a.
+Allow for access to appropriate health services and ensure that children can attend school on a regular basis; and - b.
+Incorporate soft landscaping to increase openness and not be enclosed with hard landscaping, high walls or fences, such that the impression may be given that the site and its occupants are deliberately isolated from the local community; and - c.
+Allow for necessary space for the storage of vehicles and equipment; and - d.
+Not result in an unacceptable loss of amenity which may have a detrimental impact upon the health and well-being of any travellers that may locate there or others in the local community; and - e.
+Provide for essential infrastructure and on-site facilities, including water supply, sewerage, and waste removal/recycling, work areas and play areas.